Minister uses taxpayer money to pay for libel damages to scientist over Hamas claim

 Minister uses taxpayers money to pay for libel damages to scientist over Hamas claim

-Minister Michelle Donelan has been forced to apologise to two academics that subsequently cleared them of wrongdoing.
+Minister Michelle Donelan has been forced to apologise to two academics after she accused them of extremism

 Michelle Donelan has been forced to apologise after she accused two academics of sharing ‘extremist views’